Orange (2018 film): Plot

-Santosh is a Robin Hood, who is released from jail where he boards a train for his village.
-He meets Radha and befriends her and tells him she is in love with her boyfriend Prashanth, but her father HuliVeerayya disapproves.
-Santhosh leaves the train to catch the thief who stole Radha's bracelet, but Radha misunderstands that Santhosh has reached his destination where she gives his bag and belongings and bid goodbye.
-Santhosh tries unsuccessfully to find her where he goes to HuliVeerayya's house where the family misunderstands Santhosh to be Radha's lover lets him stay at their house.
+Santhosh is a Robin Hood who gets released from prison and boards a train for his village.
+Santhosh meets Radha and become friends, where she tells him that she is in love with her boyfriend Prashanth, but her father Huli Veeraiah disapproves.
+Santhosh leaves the train to catch the thief who stole Radha's bracelet, but Radha misunderstands that Santhosh has reached his destination where she gives his bag and belongings and bid farewell.

+Santhosh tries unsuccessfully to find her where he goes to Huli Veeraiah's house and the family lets Santhosh to stay at their house after they misunderstands him to be Radha's boyfriend.
 One day, Radha arrives back and the family fixes her marriage with Santhosh.
-In the village festival, Narasimha is a gangster who insults HuliVeerayya and tries to trouble Radha, but is saved by Santhosh.
+In the village festival, Narasimha is a gangster and Huli Veeraiah's rival who tries to trouble Radha, but is saved by Santhosh.
+A comical events occur in the house as Prashanth and his family arrive.

-Some comical events occur in home when Prashanth and his family arrive.
-Radha, who learns about Santhosh's identity falls in love with him.
-One night, Some thieves barge into HuliVeerayya's house and steals necklaces from the house and Santosh becomes the suspect where he is thrown out of the house.
-Narasimha starts to trouble Huli again at Radha's marriage.
-He shows the captured Santosh to instill fear in them.
-However, HuliVeerayya doesn't budge and insults Santhosh calling him a thief, but Santhosh's grandmother intervenes and reveals that he was stealing money to run an orphanage and old-age home for the poor, needy and depressed people.
-Santosh awakens and fights Narasimha where he gets him arrested.
-HuliVeerayya apologize to Santhosh where he unites Santhosh with Radha, leaving Prashanth devastated.
+Radha learns about Santhosh's identity and soon falls in love with him.
+One night, a group of thieves barge into Huli Veeraiah's house and steals necklaces from the house, where Santhosh becomes the suspect and is thrown out of the house.
+Narasimha starts to trouble Huli Veeraiah again at Radha's marriage, where he shows the captured Santhosh to instill fear in them.

+However, Huli Veeraiah doesn't budge and insults Santhosh calling him as a thief, but Santhosh's grandmother intervenes and reveals that Santhosh was stealing money to run an orphanage and old-age home for the poor and depressed people.
+Santhosh wakes up and fights Narasimha, where he gets him arrested.
+Huli Veeraiah apologize to Santhosh and unites him with Radha, leaving Prashanth devastated.